anthonydgj/anthonydgj/README.md

-Software development engineer with interests in GIS, full-stack development, and programming languages.
+Software development engineer with interests in full-stack development, programming languages and GIS.

 <!--
 **anthonydgj/anthonydgj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.